Source: Fired Deputy FBI Director Took Memos, Notes About Interactions With Trump

 Alongside the response to Dowd, lawmakers, partisans, political observers and journalists responded to the firing — with Trump leaving no doubt how he felt.

 The occasion of McCabe's firing was "a great day for the hard working men and women of the FBI - A great day for Democracy," the president said in an early morning tweet.
-Trump also used the online posting to take a swipe at former FBI Director Comey; the president called Comey "sanctimonious" and suggested Comey "knew all about the lies and corruption going on at the highest levels of the FBI!"
+Trump also used the online posting to take a swipe at Comey, calling him "sanctimonious" and suggesting Comey "knew all about the lies and corruption going on at the highest levels of the FBI!"

-A former director of the CIA under President Obama slammed Trump after the president praised McCabe's ouster. "[Y]ou will take your rightful place as a disgraced demagogue in the dustbin of history," John Brennan posted on Twitter.
+A former director of the CIA under President Barack Obama slammed Trump after the president praised McCabe's ouster. "[Y]ou will take your rightful place as a disgraced demagogue in the dustbin of history," John Brennan posted on Twitter.
 "You may scapegoat Andy McCabe, but you will not destroy America...America will triumph over you."

 When the full extent of your venality, moral turpitude, and political corruption becomes known, you will take your rightful place as a disgraced demagogue in the dustbin of history.
 You may scapegoat Andy McCabe, but you will not destroy America...America will triumph over you. https://t.co/uKppoDbduj— John O. Brennan (@JohnBrennan) March 17, 2018

 "Gloat now, but you will be fired soon," Rep. Eric Swalwell, D-Calif., a member of both the House intelligence committee and the House Judiciary Committee, told Trump.
-"There's a storm gathering, Mr. President," Swalwell added, and it's going to wipe out you and your corrupt organization all the way down to the studs."
+"There's a storm gathering, Mr. President, and it's going to wipe out you and your corrupt organization all the way down to the studs."

 Gloat now, but you will be fired soon.
 And it’s not going to be done cowardly, as you’ve done to so many who’ve served you.
 There’s a storm gathering, Mr. President, and it’s going to wipe out you and your corrupt organization all the way down to the studs. https://t.co/I0UlNAlwxI— Rep. Eric Swalwell (@RepSwalwell) March 17, 2018